josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🇺🇸_why_the_us_is_willing_to_risk_europe.md

 ---

 ## 🌌 Constellations
-🌏 ⚖️ 🧠 🧭 🧿 — global prioritisation; trade-off logic; strategic constraint; alliance pressure dynamics
+🌏 ⚖️ 🧠 🧿 🎯 — global prioritisation; trade-off logic; adversary perception; threshold dynamics

 ---

 ## ✨ Stardust
-us strategy europe, nato burden sharing, indo pacific pivot, alliance risk tradeoff, defence prioritisation, geopolitical strategy
+us strategy europe, nato burden sharing, indo pacific pivot, alliance risk tradeoff, deterrence credibility, defence industry shift

 ---

 ## 🏮 Footer

 *Why The US Is Willing To Risk Europe* is a living node of the Polaris Protocol.
-It maps the strategic trade-offs driving US decision-making and explains why actions that appear destabilising may emerge from deliberate prioritisation.
+It maps the strategic trade-offs driving US decision-making and how those choices interact with alliance systems, deterrence, and long-term stability.

 *Survivor authorship is sovereign.
 Containment is never neutral.*